-5. As the teacher candidate, it is important that you plan the video recording well with your cooperating teacher.
+It is important that you plan the video recording well with your cooperating teacher.
 You need as much footage as possible to look through in order to answer the prompts in Task 2.
 It would be very beneficial for you to explain those prompts so that your cooperating teacher knows what you need and can record that video for you (depending upon your chosen handbook).
 Set the camera up early so the students get used to it and your cooperating teacher can try video recording.
-Make sure to download the video each day on to your computer and charge the battery so you can have a successful three days of video recording.
+Make sure to download the video each day onto your computer and charge the battery so you can have a successful three days of video recording.

-6. Please carefully use and then return the video equipment (camera and tripod) to the Education Office as soon as you have downloaded the three days of recording onto your computer.
+Please carefully use and then return the video equipment (camera and tripod) to the Education Office as soon as you have downloaded the three days of recording onto your computer.